dockerimages/docker-nave/README.md

 Nvm is also really nice, but has to be sourced rather than being run, and thus is a little bit wonky for some use cases.
 But it doesn't involve subshells, which makes it better for some others.

+## Dockerimage Credits

+This Dockerimage uses concepts, inspiration, and code from: titanion and michaelcosby as also tutum and Direkt SPEED Europe